ivan-hc/AM/README.md

     am -q $KEYWORD
 -----------------------------------------------------------------------------
   `-r`, `remove` Removes the program and all the other files listed above using the instructions in /opt/$PROGRAM/remove.
-Confirmation is required (Y or N, default is N).
+Confirmation is required (Y or N, default is Y).
 USAGE:

     [sudo] am -r $PROGRAM
 -----------------------------------------------------------------------------